6 Okinawan Distilleries You Can Visit

 The Iejima Distillery

-The Iejima Distillery on the main Okinawa island brews a special type of rum made from sugarcane.
-The facility was originally built by the Japanese government and Asahi Breweries, not to produce consumable alcohol but instead bioethanol fuel.
-The facility was later purchased by Ie Rum who are running it to this day.
-Free tours are available for visitors but it’s important to phone and book in advance.
-At the end of the tour you will be able to sample and purchase the Santa Maria rum produced here.
+The Japanese government and Asahi Breweries originally built the facility, not to produce consumable alcohol but instead bioethanol fuel.
+The facility was later purchased by Ie Rum, who is running it to this day.
+Free tours are available for visitors, but it’s essential to phone and book in advance.
+At the end of the tour, you will be able to sample and purchase the famous Japanese Santa Maria rum produced here.

 |Address||1627-3 Higashiemae, Ie-son, Kunigami-gun, Okinawa|